FenixAlliance/APS.Core/README.md

 ![Alliance Passport Services](https://github.com/fenixalliance/abs.docs/blob/master/.attachments/image-a85a71aa-0553-47b3-bde4-0f2a7cb8b220.png?raw=true "Alliance Passport Services")

 ## ABS Extensions:
 The ABS is absolutely modular.
-Wether you need to add pages, products or posts with no code at all (using the ABS Web Designer), modify the style or layout, or add your own Types, Controllers, Pages, Views, Components or Tag Helpers
+Whether you need to add pages, products, or posts with no code at all (using the ABS Web Designer), modify the style or layout, or add your own Types, Controllers, Pages, Views, Components, or Tag Helpers

 ![ABS Extensions](https://github.com/fenixalliance/abs.docs/blob/master/.attachments/YLVYb8WhDf.gif?raw=true "ABS Extensions")